zahardev/export_api/README.txt

 Feel free to submit questions, suggestions, bug reports, concerns, etc. to me.

 Steps to import the data from your MaxSite CMS site:
-* Install [Export API](https://github.com/zahardoc/export_api) plugin on the MaxSite CMS site
+* Install "Export API" (https://github.com/zahardoc/export_api) plugin on the MaxSite CMS site
-* Install [Importer From MaxSite](https://github.com/zahardoc/importer-from-maxsite) plugin on your WordPress site.
+* Install "Importer From MaxSite" (https://github.com/zahardoc/importer-from-maxsite) plugin on your WordPress site.
 * Go to the "Importer From MaxSite" page.
 * Provide your MaxSite url and click "Import Content" button.